Tales from the White Hart

 is a collection of stories—tall tales

-, really—told by the bloviating, impossibly well-connected, and utterly enchanting
+, really, in the English tradition of the "pub tale"—told by the bloviating, impossibly well-connected, and utterly enchanting

 Harry Purvis, at The White Hart, a pub at which London's SF fandom